AmingAndrei/violence.website/content/species/devils/stone_wyrms.md

 Reproduction

 Stone Wyrms reproduce asexually, laying irregularly shaped eggs that resemble common boulders.
 These eggs are abandoned after being laid, and over time, they undergo a gradual transformation into juvenile Stone Wyrms rather than hatching in a traditional sense.

-Intelligence

-Stone Wyrms are exceptionally intelligent, displaying advanced cognitive abilities, including strategic thinking and complex problem-solving.
-However, they exhibit little to no interest in social interaction and remain solitary throughout their lifespan.
-Their lack of social bonds suggests either an inability or a disinterest in communal behaviour.